 As part of Somers' business model, many of the day-to-day operations are outsourced to third party service providers and the internal control environment has been structured to appropriately address the risks related to this business model.
 For more detail on the services outsourced, refer to the Outsourcing section below.
-All relevant controls in place at Somers' outsourced service providers have been included in Somers' Risk and Control Matrices to provide management oversight of all activities.
-Somers places reliance on controls that exist at the relevant third party providers and as such relies heavily on the internal audit function described below to review controls performed at these entities and perform onsite visits as required.

-Somers' Compliance Function is led by our Chief Financial Officer.
+Somers' Compliance Function is led by our Chief Financial Officer, with support from the Arch Compliance teams.
 The function has established a compliance program to ensure compliance with all relevant laws, legislation, regulations and guidance.
 Somers' Compliance Function assists the Board in achieving its overall strategic objectives by promoting a culture of integrity, ethical conduct and compliance with the laws, regulations and administrative provisions that affect Somers.
 The compliance function also is responsible for the ongoing assessment of any possible impact of changes in the legal environment on our operations and for the identification and assessment of Legal / Litigation risk and for monitoring adherence to certain elements of the risk management framework and reporting thereon to the appropriate forums.